 When you understand these trends, you’ll be better positioned to improve your admissions page.

 After reviewing the trends, it’s time to review the strengths and weaknesses of your competition.
 Include both private school and public districts within a set radius and ask:

 - What are you doing better than they are?

 - How much is their tuition?
 How do they sell the cost?

 Create or Refine Your Value Proposition

-A value proposition is a statement that describes the benefits students and families can expect from attending your school, and why your school is a better choice than the alternatives.
+A value proposition is a statement that describes the benefits students and families can expect from attending your school and why your school is a better choice than the alternatives.
 If you’ve already created a value proposition, good for you!
-But, it’s probably time for a for a refresh after doing all that research into trends and your competition.
+But it’s probably time for a refresh after doing all that research into trends and your competition.
 Are you sharing your value proposition well on your site?

 If you’ve never created a value proposition, now’s the time, and it can be done in three steps:

 - Understand how you bring them value

 - Know what you offer uniquely well, or at least better than most